barbara-bouillicot/Airbnb-clone/README.md

 💡 Improvements
 -----
-- **Responsive desgin**: So far the web app is designed for laptop screens only.
+- **Responsive design**: So far the web app is designed for laptop screens only.

 📸 Video
 -----